tus/rufh-implementations/clients/ios/README.md

 ## Directory Structure

 - `ResumableUploadExample/ContentView.swift` contains the main logic for upload handling.
+There you can also adapt the URL of your resumable upload server.

 ## Requirements